niket-agrawal/misc/SetupVPS.md

 ## Step 3: VPS Hardening, Network and Firewall policy

-1. **UFW (Uncomplicated Firewall)** – Install & configure/ It is a wrapper for iptables.
+3.1. **UFW (Uncomplicated Firewall)** – Install & configure: It is a wrapper for iptables.
 Use these default ports, --> 80-http, 443-https, 22-ssh.
 The rules are automatically added for both IPv4 and IPv6 (shown as `(v6)` in the status output).
 ```bash
 admin1@vmd200007:~$ sudo apt install ufw
 admin1@vmd200007:~$ sudo ufw status